QA-OpenProject/Software-Tester-Career/01-Interview-Questions/01Questions.md

 ## Scenario-based questions
 - How do you test the login page of a website?
 - How do you test a pen?
-- How do you approach the Agile according to user stories?
+- How do you approach Agile according to user stories?
 - If you are going to test an eCommerce system, what will the test plan look like from a high level?
 - If the company ask you to set up a testing centre of excellence, what will you do?
 - When your website is experiencing a performance issue, how do you make the root cause analysis?